Student Behavior and Responsibility

 - IAIA will confiscate alcoholic beverages and/or illegal drugs found on campus.
 Such materials may be held by the IAIA for evidence, if necessary.
 A record will be made of the type of material(s) seized, and the names of witnesses.

 - The first time a student is found in the possession of, using, under the influence of, or in the presence of drugs or alcohol on the IAIA campus, he or she will be placed on disciplinary probation and be required to participate in community service and alcohol and substance abuse assessment, and counseling recommended from the assessment, for the remainder of the semester.
 The second offense in the same academic year will result in the student being suspended from the IAIA residential housing and face possible suspension or expulsion from the entire IAIA program.
-The two strike policy will not apply if, in addition to violating policy, the student has engaged in any of the violations addressed in the immediate suspension clause found on page 48.
+The two strike policy will not apply if, in addition to violating policy, the student has engaged in any of the violations addressed in the immediate suspension clause found on page 49 of the 2014-15 Student Handbook.

 - IAIA will contact the proper law enforcement agencies to investigate the distribution of alcohol to minors (under 21) and the distribution of controlled substances to the community.